 As a digital nomad, it is very tempting to explore lots of destinations as soon as possible.
 However, there is no need to hurry up!
 Digital nomads have time (years) to explore the destinations they want to live in as they are financially independent.
 They should, in theory, carefully choose 1 city/country at a time and move to the next one once they got the most out of the previous city.
 Not before.

 The duration of your stay can vary.
-Some digital nomads will stay a few weeks in a new destination, other will stay a few months or… a few years.
+Some digital nomads will stay a few weeks in a new destination, others will stay a few months or… a few years.
 You will have to find your own pace and there is no good or bad answer regarding the duration of your stay.
+Make sure you have all the paperwork you need for the duration of your stay, this includes visa and insurance.
+Some providers, like SafetyWing, offer medical and travel insurance for digital nomads.

 Nevertheless, a digital nomad is not a backpacker.
 A digital nomad needs more time to enjoy/explore the city and discover a new culture as he is working full/part-time while traveling.
 That is one of the reasons I’d recommend never to stay for a few days in a new city as it will be much more exhausting to work/travel at this pace.
 It can work for a few times, but it is not a sustainable option on the long run.